olanderb/Quick-DirtyDataExploration/chapter1.md

 lang: r
 xp: 100
 skills: 1
-key: b7a739e53d
+key: bb3bd2e856
 ```

-Boxplots are under-utilized and are a great way to view a lot  information.
+Boxplots are under-utilized and are a great way to view a lot of information.

 `@instructions`